-Settings Summativ ve Forms
+Settinas Summativ ve Forms

-e e tan ige Form Name Sum Form 1 🗢 PDF File Browse Submit
+e e can ige Form Name Sum Form 1 🗢 PDF File Browse Submit

 Account Details Name Туре Actions

 Invitations

 Observers

 Custom Summative Forms

 Billing

-© 2020 SeeMe Teach ® All Rights Reserved Term s of Service
+© 2020 SeeMeTeach ® All Rights Reserved Terms of Service

 - The user should identify whether the form will be used for Sum Form 1, Sum Form 2, or Sum Form 3.
 Note: If the user always wants their observation rubric as the primary form, they should choose Sum Form 1 and type a name for the form into the box labeled Form Name perhaps a short name such as Obs Rubric. - 2.
-Browse to locate the fillable pdf file on the user's computer and click submit.
+Use Browse to locate the fillable pdf file on the user's computer and click on submit.
 Note: It is helpful if the file name of the form stored on the computer is close to or matches what the user labels it for use in SMT. - 3.
-Clicking Submit adds the form to the column by name and type of form (1, 2, or 3), as seen below.
+Clicking Submit adds the form to the column by name and by type of form (1, 2, or 3), as seen below.

-Settings Summative Forms e e cui i ge Form Name Sum Form 1 🗢 PDF File Browse Submit Account Details Name Туре Actions Invitations Observers Custom Summative Forms Billing SMT Qual Stand Sum 1 1 Edit Form Tolete © 2020 SeeMeTea ch ® All Rights Reserv ved Terms of So ervice
+Settinas Summative Forms Form Name Sum Form 1 🖨 PDF File Browse Submit Account Details Name Туре Actions Invitations Observers Custom Summative Forms Billing SMT Qual Stand Sum 1 1 Edit Form Telete © 2020 SeeMeTeac h ® All Rights Reserv red Terms of So ervice

-1.3 Changing or Deleting - If the user wishes to change the Form Name or the category from Sum Form 1 to Sum Form 2, they click on Edit Form.
+1.3 Changing or Deleting - If the user wishes to change the Form Name or change the category from Sum Form 1 to Sum Form 2, they click on Edit Form.
 If they do not want that form to be listed as one of the choices presented when setting up a lesson, they can choose or click Delete.

-1.4 Different Forms Used at Different Times - Some teacher preparation programs might use an observation rubric form and have a mid-term or final summative form used only once during field placement.
-SMT is designed so the user may load more than one form for each form 1, 2, or 3 as they may need different forms at different times.
+1.4 Different Forms Used at Different Times - Note that some teacher preparation programs might use an observation rubric form and have a mid-term or final summative form used only once during field placement.
+SMT is designed so the user may load more than one form for each of forms 1, 2, or 3 as they may need different forms at different times.
 For example, perhaps in a teacher observation program, the observer used a rubric for Form 1, then a Likert scale with comments boxes document for Form 2, and a mid-term OR a final form for Form 3.
 If both the mid-term and final forms are loaded under Form 3, when the user sets up the new observation, they can switch from the mid-term to the final form when needed.
-In short, users can choose whatever forms they wish to use for a specific observation (next section below) if they have loaded the desired forms into their accounts.
+In short, the user can choose whatever forms they wish to use for a specific observation (next section below) if they have loaded the desired forms into their account.